TomDeneire/InformationScience/README.md

 ### 1. Prerequisites

 At the start of this course the student should have acquired the following competences:

+- An academic background in the humanities (broadly speaking)
+- A good working knowledge of Python
+- Basic understanding of Git

 ### 2. Learning outcomes